PhantomSage/EPSolar/README.md

 # Hardware
 I am developing this on a NodeMCU v1, but see no reason why it won't work with other similar hardware.
+The fork is executed on a ESP-01 as stated below.

 # MQTT
 By default, this will write to queues under: